googlefonts/variable-components-spec/variable-components-spec.md

 With OpenType 1.8, “variations” were added to the format, allowing for live interpolation between (say) regular and bold.
 These variations are global to the
 font: they are controlled by the user for the font as a whole.
-Such a font is no longer static, and the end user can navigate a _design space_ along dimensions (axes) defined by the font.
-The chosen variation is defined by the _design space location_, as a set of coordinates in the _design space_.
+Such a font is no longer static, and the end user can navigate a _designspace_ along dimensions (axes) defined by the font.
+The chosen variation is defined by the _designspace location_, as a set of coordinates in the _designspace_.

-“Variable Components” add the possibility to place a _variable glyph_ in a composite glyph, specifying the interpolation settings (the _design space location_) for that single occurrence.
+“Variable Components” add the possibility to place a _variable glyph_ in a composite glyph, specifying the interpolation settings (the _designspace location_) for that single occurrence.
 A single glyph may define its own _design space_, for composites to use as they see fit.